nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _adminApp_: The admin to use (Default: Mashroom Portal Admin App)
  * _defaultTheme_: The default theme if none is selected in the site or page configuration (Default: Mashroom Portal Default Theme)
  * _defaultLayout_: The default layout if none is selected in the site or page configuration (Default: Mashroom Portal Default Layouts 1 Column)
+ * _authenticationExpiration_:
- * _warnBeforeAuthenticationExpiresSec_: The time when the Portal should start to warn that the authentication is about to expire.
+   * _warnBeforeExpirationSec_: The time when the Portal should start to warn that the authentication is about to expire.
      A value of 0 or lower than 0 disables the warning.
 (Default: 60)
- * _autoExtendAuthentication_: Automatically extend the authentication as long as the portal page is open (Default: false)
+   * _autoExtend_: Automatically extend the authentication as long as the portal page is open (Default: false)
+   * _onExpiration_: What to do if the session expires.
+Possible strategies are *stayOnPage*, *reload*, *redirect* and *displayDomElement*.
+(Default: reload)
  * _ignoreMissingAppsOnPages_: If an App on a page can't be found just show nothing instead of an error message (Default: false)
  * _versionHashSalt_: If you need unique resource version hashes per server instance provide here a string (Default: null)
  * _resourceFetchConfig_: Optional config for resource fetching (App and plugin resources like js/css files)